 A family preservation order is generally made for a period not exceeding 12 months.
 If the court is satisfied there are special circumstances that warrant the making of an order for a longer period, an order can be made for a period over 12 months but not exceeding two years.

-In its disposition report, child protection will recommend the duration of a family preservation order.
+In its disposition report, Child Protection will recommend the duration of a family preservation order.
 This will be based on the assessment of how long the family will need to make enduring changes that will address the protective concerns and lead to permanent family preservation.

 What if a family preservation order runs for more than 12 months?

-Where a family preservation order is made for a period exceeding 12 months, the Court must direct the Secretary to review the operation of the order before the end of the first 12 months.
+Where a family preservation order is made for a period exceeding 12 months, the Children’s Court must direct the Secretary to review the operation of the order before the end of the first 12 months.

 If the review determines that an order should continue, no action is required.

 Following this review, with the agreement of the child (if they are 10 years or older) and parent, the Secretary may determine that the family preservation order should end.
-The Court must be notified, and the order will end at 12 months or on the date of the notification, whichever is later.
+The Children’s Court must be notified, and the order will end at 12 months or on the date of the notification, whichever is later.

 Can a family preservation order include conditions?